theosotr/gasket-sp-eval/README.md

 gasket@a1a0025981b8:~$ gasket-deno -r packages/deno-sqlite3 -o deno-bridges.json
 ```

-The output is then is found in the `deno-bridges.json` file,
+The output is then found in the `deno-bridges.json` file,
 which looks like:

 ``` python